AINL graph memory (`ainl_graph_memory`)

 | On-disk shape | {"nodes": [...], "edges": [...]} — see MemoryNode / MemoryEdge in the module for fields |

-GraphStore loads the file at construction, prunes TTL-expired nodes, and writes atomically via a .tmp file + os.replace.
+GraphStore loads the snapshot at construction, prunes TTL-expired nodes, and writes the main graph file atomically via a .tmp file + os.replace.

 Dry run: respects frame["dry_run"] / truthy variants and AINL_DRY_RUN (same convention as other bridge adapters).